yakoob/qvest-sdl/README.md

 # ShelfMate

 Librarian-in-the-loop next-book assistant.
 Fictional Willow Bend School District extract.
-Built as a Sony EIP-style PoC: retrieve, eval, audit, human approve.
+Built as a EIP-style PoC: retrieve, eval, audit, human approve.
 Not a student app.

 **Canonical path:** `/mnt/compeller/ai/school_district_reading`
 (`/mnt/ai/...` is not writable on oc-lisa; this is the NAS folder Koob created.)